 Our test crew were impressed by this model.
 After comparing it with the Echo CS-310 one tester commented “I still like the Stihl better.”
 Another, after using multiple saws said of the Stihl “I think this one is the best.”

-One downside to any Stihl chainsaw is that you can only buy them in retail stores.
-And any licensed dealers can sell this model, parts and other accessories.
+One downside to any Stihl chainsaw is that you can only buy them in selected retail stores and on ebay.
+Any licensed dealers can sell this model, parts and other accessories.
 These local dealers are often easy to find, but it’s inconvenient if you know what you’re doing and would rather have parts delivered from services like Amazon.